junxit/us-congress-bills-112/metadata.md

 - 2012-12-31 — Mr. Hall moved to suspend the rules and pass the bill.
 - 2012-12-31 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 653). (text: CR H7485)
 - 2012-12-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 653).(text: CR H7485)
+- 2013-01-01 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.